AGuyNamedJens/FactorioChatBot/CONFIG.md

   - set `RconPassword` to the RCON password as set with the --rcon-password launch flag.

+  - set `RconTimeout` to the timeout, in milliseconds, without a packet before the bot will raise an exception.

   - set `"token": "Bot Token"` to the bot's token as mentioned when creating a new application.